Get Your Massage Continuing Education at Irene’s!

 Training in Human Trafficking Required to Renew Massage Licenses!

-In addition to continuing education, a Federal Law requires all individuals licensed under the public health code to complete training on how to identify and report human trafficking.
+In addition to continuing education, a State Law requires all individuals licensed under the public health code to complete training on how to identify and report human trafficking.

 This is a one-time training requirement, separate from CE.
 The human trafficking rule will apply to both initial and renewed licenses.
 As with CE, the State randomly audits for documentation of completing the training.

 All licensed massage therapists in Michigan must complete this training.

 License renewed in 2018 must complete training to renew in 2021.

 Renewals in 2019 by 2022.